Continued from – “I Am a Writer”

 In the morning I woke to a light load of gentle, but regulating chores.
 Clean the chicken coup, weed the garden, wipe bugs off the conservatory windows, help build a new woodshed roof.
 In the afternoon I disciplined myself to explore, if just a little.
 ‘Stay here, stay engaged.’
 Walk the hill with Owie, ride a bike to town to eat at the cozy local cafe.

 It was not until the evening chill set in that I gave in to dwelling and grieving.
 I shamed my grief, like a strange, undeserved sadness.
 Who was I to grieve?
-A woman who’d once lived on an island, but who hadn’t bothered to return in 13 years, who had no commitment to the community that had formed without her contribution.
-Who wanted the island only as a means of catharsis and inspiration for her art.
+A woman who’d once lived on an island, but who hadn’t bothered to return in 13 years, who had no commitment to the community that had formed in her absence, without her contribution.
+Who now suddenly wanted the island only as a means of catharsis and inspiration for her art.

 What had I actually lost, anyways?
 Nothing in my life was changed, nothing I depended on for my own survival or livelihood.
 Yet I wept those days as if it had.
 Maybe I felt that I had lost a piece of my past, or a piece of my future.
 In a way, the impact felt cleansing, an uncontrollable emotion that revealed how close to my heart a place can be.
-And how open and alive that heart still is.
+How much love was still there, how open and alive my heart still was.

 “But the trees!”
 I’d sob.
 It was the nature that hit me the hardest.
 I had little connection to the buildings anymore, but I believed (as I’m sure everyone did), that the land had died, as if a storm could blow a rocky island out to sea.